IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Principles of the IETF and ISOC Relationship

-The principles outlining the realtionaship between the IETF and ISOC are now outlined in a separate document
+The principles outlining the relationship between the IETF and ISOC are now outlined in a separate document
 {{?I-D.ietf-iasa2-rfc2031bis}}.
 (TODO: Summarize that document in a few sentences?)